You know how when you're in a crowd, you can tell whenever someone says your name? Some people (usually villains) can do that anywhere.

-This makes talking about the villain problematic, as he has to be referred to as "The Enemy" or "He Who Must Not Be Named" or "You Know Who", or possibly just by a nickname, as with Satan, who may be called "Old Nick" or "Mister Scratch" (or Louis Cypher).
+This makes talking about the villain problematic, as he has to be referred to as "The Enemy" or "He Who Must Not Be Named" or "You Know Who", or just by a nickname, as with Satan, who may be called "Old Nick" or "Mister Scratch" (or Louis Cypher).
 Sometimes these nicknames are conspicuously positive, just in case they're listening anyway, as with The Fair Folk, because you do not want to face down a pissed-off faerie.
-If referring to him by any name summons him, well, then you're just screwed.
+If referring to him by any name summons him, then you're screwed.

 If attempting to talk to someone not in the know, this can easily lead to Poor Communication Kills.
-There also always remains the possibility of someone slipping up (especially when surprised or caught off-guard), or someone not in the know saying it.
-If you have another enemy you want to deal with, though, perhaps you can trick him into saying the name.
+There also remains the possibility of someone slipping up (especially when surprised or caught off-guard), or someone not in the know saying it.
+If you have another enemy you want to deal with, perhaps you can trick him into saying the name.

-summoning him accidentally, or being tricked into doing so (unless you have no idea what's going on and just come across a piece of paper saying "Say Hastur 3 times.")
+Another variation is that the villain's name must be said multiple times to summon him.
+In these cases, saying the name once is safe, so you probably don't need to worry about summoning him accidentally, or being tricked into doing so (unless you have no idea what's going on and just come across a piece of paper saying "Say Hastur 3 times.")
 (Okay.
 "Hastur three times.")
-Instead the villain is essentially Sealed Evil in a Can, and he'll be summoned either by someone who has no idea what's going on, or by someone who got his tropes mixed up and thinks he'll be able to control the villain this way, or at least bargain with him.
+Instead, the villain is essentially Sealed Evil in a Can, and he'll be summoned either by someone who has no idea what's going on, or by someone who got his tropes mixed up and thinks he'll be able to control the villain this way (perhaps through I Know Your True Name)), or bargain with him.
 Expect this guy to die horribly.
 Also expect this villain not to disappear.

 If saying the villain's name doesn't necessarily summon him, but may simply cause something bad, that's The Scottish Trope.